Scoring Your Credit - How's Your Credit Score

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could end up renting for another couple of years in Miami, Florida until your FICO score is acceptable.
+Choosing a lender isn't the first step in becoming a homeowner.
+The content of your wallet begins the home buying process.
+Saving your money for a down payment is a good idea, but if you lack a strong credit score to reinforce it, you could find yourself renting for another couple of years in Miami, Florida until your score improves.

 - Credit to Debt Ratio — How much do you owe versus your available credit?